 Some people have a medical condition called hyperhidrosis, in which their sweat glands are overactive and cause excessive sweating.
 And this condition impacts people in different parts of the body.
 For instance, palmar hyperhidrosis affects people in their palms, and in plantar hyperhidrosis people experience excessive sweating in their feet and axillary hyperhidrosis is excessive sweating experienced in the armpits.
 When excessive sweating or hyperhidrosis is caused by another medical condition, like hyperthyroidism for instance, it is called secondary hyperhidrosis.

 People who suffer from this condition don’t just sweat slightly more than an average person.
 They sweat even when there’s no reason for the sweating to happen.
 There isn’t an increase in temperature and they aren’t doing any rigorous activity.
 There isn’t a diagnostic test to determine if you suffer from this condition and the diagnosis is usually quite subjective.
 A rule of thumb can be, to see if the illness impacts the daily life of the person in question.
 A few people, for instance, find writing very difficult because of profuse sweating in their palms.
-In
+In this case, it is definitely a nuisance and may require treatment.

 There are several levels of treatment available for this condition.
 Botox usually happens to be the initial line of treatment and although it is effective for axillary hyperhidrosis, the effects fade fairly quickly.
 Surgery can be a long-term solution for severe cases, which requires cutting the nerves to the sweat glands that renders them inactive.